Illegal, unreported and unregulated fishing in the Arctic: Regional Fishery Management Organizations and Bilateral Agreements

 A patchwork of RFMO's and bilateral fishery agreements regulate fisheries in the Arctic.
 RFMO's have different regulatory competences such as geographical scope, type of species.
 Thus, no RFMO or bilateral fishery agreement claim competence of the whole of the Arctic or all commercially fished species in the Arctic.

 For some RFMO's the Arctic is only a minor part of the RFMO's area of competence.
 For example, the International Commission for the Conservation of Atlantic Tunas (ICCAT) covers the whole Atlantic Ocean including adjacent seas and regulate the capture of tuna species.
 Other agreements cover only small parts of the Arctic.
 This apply for example for the bilateral Joint Norwegian-Russian Fisheries Commission which regulates fisheries in the Barents Sea and parts of the Norwegian Sea and the Agreement to Prevent Unregulated High Seas Fisheries in the Central Arctic Ocean regulates the Central Arctic Ocean.
 The Agreement to Prevent Unregulated High Seas Fisheries in the Central Arctic Ocean came into force in June 2021.

 To diminish IUU fishing in the Arctic some RFMO's have established Port State Control measures and blacklisted vessels known for not observing national and international law.

-National legislation and enforcement

-As stated by the UNCLOS art.
-56 States have sovereign rights of the management of fishery resources in States’ EEZ's.
-This has resulted in the fact that States have assigned different services to prevent IUU fishing in the Arctic.